EffectiveASR: A Single-Step Non-Autoregressive Mandarin Speech Recognition Architecture with High Accuracy and Inference

-Inspired by EfficientTTS \cite{miao2021efficienttts}, a NAR Text-to-Speech (TTS) model, we propose a single-step NAR ASR architecture, termed EfficientASR.
-The EfficientASR is more compact compared to other high-performance NAR models, with efficient training and inference processes.
-And it achieves fairly competitive results on the public AISHELL-1 and AISHELL-2 benchmarks compared to the SOTA models.
+In this paper, we propose a single-step NAR ASR architecture inspired by the Hard Monotonic Alignment (HMA) method applied in \cite{miao2021efficienttts,zhuang2024improving}, termed EffectiveASR.
+The EffectiveASR is more compact compared to other high-performance NAR models, with efficient training and inference processes.
+And it achieves fairly competitive results on the public AISHELL-1 and AISHELL-2 benchmarks compared to the leading models.